dschanoeh/HealthBuddy/README.md

 * Optional Basic Auth
 * Operation through an HTTP proxy
 * A configurable list of acceptable status codes
+* Spring boot actuator body evaluation based on a list of acceptable status

 ## Building